jdrumgoole/back-to-basics-with-mongodb/data/README.md

 `zips.json` : a collection of ZIP codes for the United states

-Import to a running MongoD instance by running `importzips.sh`
+Import to a running Mongod instance by running `importzips.sh`

+`nyc_restaurants.json` a collection of restaurants in NYC.

+Import to a running Mongod instance by running `import_restaurants.sh`